marcorichetta/talks/slidev/slides.md

 <v-clicks>

 - What role do LLMs play in this?
-- Will they replace us?
+- Will they replace us in translation?

 <Youtube id="uNejkslYSP4" width="100%" height="300" />